 In this sense, the UW-Solar student group, which consists of an interdisciplinary team within the University’s Urban Infrastructure Laboratory – ranging students from undergraduate to Ph.D. level, worked with Perkins + Will to design and install a combined 100 kW solar system, featuring an innovative vertical photovoltaic fin system installed on the South-West elevation of the building.

 These PV fins are the first of their kind in the USA and they are made of amorphous Silicon solar cells that capture sunlight and converts it into clean electricity.
 They are all-glass, semi-transparent, letting 20% visible light to pass thru the fin.
 Each fin consists of a three-ply laminated, tempered glass, and it offers 3.15 Watts per square foot.
 They are frameless and were installed vertically and perpendicularly (90-degree angle) to the curtain wall.
 Concealed junction boxes and wires do perfect the architectural design.

 Both the fin´s depth and the horizontal distance from fin to fin was carefully analyzed by Perkins + Will and Onyx Solar, to optimize the performance of the system and help to prevent self-shading situations that could impact the output.

 The PV fins were tested to UL standards and they are set to start generating power as soon as the electrical interconnection is completed.
-The lobby of the building will feature a dashboard that will let students and visitors learn from the system, and monitor the energy production in real time.
-They will be able to compare the building’s energy demand against the renewable energy sources onsite and explore the model.
+The lobby of the building will feature a dashboard that will let students and visitors learn from the system, and monitor the energy production in real-time.
+They will be able to compare the building’s energy demand against renewable energy sources onsite and explore the model.